Autorecovery of Configuration, Licenses, and Disk Information

 License keys

-BSD lables (disk-partitioning information)
+BSD labels (disk-partitioning information)

-command.
-Disk-partitioning information
+save command.
+Disk-partitioning information is backed up automatically

-on installation from the boot loader, and on snapshot creation.
+from factory defaults (for new systems), on installation from the boot loader, and

 Troubleshooting Alarms